-The change in the frequency of the behavior change should be immediate and daily or whenever a party is in front of the Board of Magistrates.
+The change in the frequency of the behavior change should be immediate to comply with various statutory and regulatory filing requirements, and enhanced utilization of vocational rehabilitation of injured workers.

 B. Describe the difference between current behavior/practice and desired behavior/practice.